Introduction

 What's Next

-Continue to the Registry page to learn how to configure connection pools and register entities, or jump to Data Pools for details on MySQL, Redis, and local cache pool options.
+Continue to the Registry page to learn how to configure connection pools and register entities, or jump to Data Pools for details on MySQL, Redis, ClickHouse, Kafka, and local cache pool options.